-Growing up my mother made the best meatballs hands down.
-I know I am biased because she is my mother, but feelings aside, I cannot find anyone else who can make a more softer and tastier meatball than she.
+Growing up my mother made the best meatballs, hands down.
+I know I am biased because she is my mother, but feelings aside, I cannot find anyone else who can make a more softer and tastier meatball than her.
 My mother has always been the type to mix minced meat to get the best flavours.
 She will mix veal with regular beef, or sometimes add turkey and veal together.
-These meat combinations really do make a difference.

 The secret in my mother’s meatball, is not the seasoning, but rather bread and milk!
 She drenches broken up pieces of whole wheat toast in milk and mixes it into the meat mixture and that my friends is what makes it super soft!

-Over the years she has also learned to mince vegetables into the meatball, not only to add flavour and juiciness, but to get some extra veggie intake for her picky grandchildren.
-Meatballs has now become a must on the menu when they all come over!
+Over the years my mother has learned to mince vegetables into the meatball, not only to add flavour and juiciness, but to get some extra veggie intake for her picky grandchildren.
+Meatballs have now become a must on the menu when they all come over!

 Please try this recipe out and let me know what you think!
 Would love to hear from you all 🙂

 - 2 slices of whole wheat toast (I usually use Dempster’s)